Center Harbor, New Hampshire

 Center Harbor is a town in Belknap County, New Hampshire, United States.
-As of the 2020 census, the town had a population of 1,040.
+As of the 2020 census, the town had a population of 1,040, and an estimated 1,049 in 2025.
 It is situated between Lake Winnipesaukee and Squam Lake.

 History

 Center Harbor separated from the town of New Hampton and was first incorporated in 1797.
 The town name is derived from two sources: its location, centered between Meredith and Moultonborough harbors, as well as from the Senter family, who were owners of a large amount of property in the area.
 The town was a landing place for lake steamers and stagecoaches, making it a popular summer resort.
 Center Harbor was a favorite spot of John Greenleaf Whittier, and the home of Dudley Leavitt, author of the first Farmers' Almanac in 1797.
 Center Harbor is the winter home of the paddle steamer MS Mount Washington, the largest boat on Lake Winnipesaukee.